Route Grade Votings

 Total votes cast 383

-16m.
-One of the best routes on Burbage North.
-Climb past some holes then take the thin cracks (small wires) and continue up the wall above, following the flakes rightwards to finish.
-Excellent and mild enough at the grade to guarantee arguments a-plenty.
+A Burbage classic.
+Climb past some holes then take the thin cracks (small wires) and the wall above, following the flakes rightwards to finish.
+Mild at the grade but some have to be!

 Login to your ROCKFAX account to add your comments - Search for comments.